kustomer/android-chat-sdk-samples/kotlin_chat_v2_sample/README.md

        * **Note**: You can replace the `iat` value with the current Unix Epoch Time calculated with a free tool like [EpochConverter](https://www.epochconverter.com/) or with a language of your choice.
     3. In the VERIFY SIGNATURE section, replace `your-256-bit-secret` with the secret key you generated for your Kustomer organization from `https://{your-org}.api.kustomerapp.com/v1/auth/customer/settings` (replace `{your-org}` with the subdomain for your Kustomer organization).
      ![JWT Generator](./screenshots/jwt_generation.png?raw=true "JWT generator")
     4. Run the app on your emulator or test device.
 You can now use the screens described above to test the Chat SDK functionality.
+    5. If you are using this sample to test push notifications, you must replace `google-services.json` with a copy of a valid
+          `google-services.json` file and change the value of `"package_name"` to `"com.example.kotlin_chat_v2_sample"`.
+If not testing push notifications, you can omit this step.